Reducing your waste is an easy way to cut your footprint.

 - Use Babson’s bottle filling stations to refill your water bottle instead of using bottled water.
 Find the stations in Forest, Horn, Olin, Reynolds, Park Manor North, Park Manor West, Putney, Tomasso, Trim, and Webster.

 Choosing to recycle your waste is the fastest and easiest way to cut your waste footprint.
-To see what can be recycled in the blue bin, check this list.
+For a list of what can be recycled in the blue bin, see Mixed Recycling: Put These In the Blue Bin (pdf)

 Materials that you can drop off for recycling at the Sustainability Office: